alegra8611/Webpage-Fingerprinter/README.md

 # Webpage-Fingerprinter
 Originally forked from fingerprintjs2 (thanks guys).
-I developed this application as an education peace for individuals to gain awareness on browser fingerprinting.
+I developed this web application as an education peace for individuals to gain awareness on browser fingerprinting.

 Has been coded with bootstrap so the web application is compatible on mobile devices.